Particle-antiparticle oscillation modes crossing horizon: baryogenesis and dark-matter waves: Subhorizon crossing in pre-reheating

-In order to find the subhorizon crossing in preheating ${\mathcal P}$-episode, we first examine that the modes $\delta_{M}$ and $\Delta_{M}$ are superhorizopn size in the pre-inflation and inflation epoch, while they are subhorizon size in the massive pair oscillating ${\mathcal M}$-episode.
+To identify the subhorizon crossing at preheating ${\mathcal P}$-episode, when the reheating starts, we examine that (i) the modes $\delta^0_{M}$ and $\Delta^0_{M}$ are superhorizon size in the pre-inflation and inflation epochs before the ${\mathcal P}$-episode; (ii) they become subhorizon size in the massive pair oscillating ${\mathcal M}$-episode, after the ${\mathcal P}$-episode, see Fig.~\ref{AllBrR}.

-\subsubsection{Particle-antiparticle asymmetry in pre-inflation and inflation}
+\subsection{Particle-antiparticle asymmetry in pre-inflation and inflation}